 Finally, some real - and rare - SVT items.
 The picture below and to the left is a very neat Terminator mug, actually showing both sides (yes, I have two of them) with specs and the SVT logo.
 I don't drink coffee, but I wasn't about to pass them up, since - as usual - they are scarce.
 To the right is something I bet most people have never seen: Mechanix gloves in SVT colors.
 I've only come across a couple pairs of these over the years and as much as I scour eBay, I have never found others.
 Needless to say, they stay in the package and will never get used.

 It's hard to beat a nice hat to advertise your hobby, and of all mine, these are the favorites.
 The black version looks great sitting on the rear shelf of my Cobra for car shows, and of course, I have a few of the red ones for spares in the event I wear one out.
 The other picture needs no explanation - the official SVT license plate frame that looks perfect on any SVT product.
-These are rare, but come up on eBay all the time, and I am lucky enough to have one not only on my Terminator, but an extra one shown here wrapped for safe-keeping.
-If there is a logo item that would probably still sell like crazy if it were brought back, this would be it!
+These are rare, and I am lucky enough to have one not only on my Terminator, but an extra one shown here wrapped for safe-keeping.

 The gizmo below is a neat sticky-note holder that was around several years back.
-What can I say, I'm a sucker for anything with SVT on it, and this looks great on display.
+I'm a sucker for anything with SVT on it, and this looks great on display.
 The paper with the Ford logo will probably never be found if I use it up, so it just sits there and looks good.
 I'm not sure what I'll do with the other items below and to the right (actually, a good key ring always comes in handy), but I still just can't bring myself to pass up on this stuff when I come across it.